 - Create slideshows or a photo album for JUST SOLD & JUST LISTED listings on your Facebook business page.

-Offline Marketing and Advertising Ideas for Realtors
+Offline Marketing Ideas for Real Estate Agents

 Offline marketing is still one of the most effective real estate advertising strategies for many agents even when in comparison to online marketing.
 Printing real estate farming postcards became very inexpensive and if you find a way to distribute them cheaply within you geographical farm (EDDM or hand-delivery by local teens) then you may benefit in several different ways as explained in details below.
 Quite often new agents don’t realize that in order to come up with new and creative marketing plan you have to learn a few “classical” offline marketing techniques.

 Always remember that information on all of your printed real estate marketing materials should be short and must have links, QR codes and instant SMS codes to more detailed versions of the same information on your website.
-This includes video tours, detailed listing information, articles and pictures.
+This includes real estate video tours, detailed listing information, articles and pictures.
 Your goal is to have your website right in the center of all of your real estate farming ideas and constantly at the fingertips of your potential buyers and sellers.

 - Print “instant SMS info” riders and QR codes for your open house signs (check out homecellers.com).